Research Lines for prospective PhD Students

-Prospective PhD Students should choose 1-2 research lines and write their project proposal (required for the next PhD entrance exam) generally based on those lines.
-The next call for the entrance exam is expected to open on April 7th, 2021.
-Do not miss the opportunity to also have a look at the priority research-bonded grants (in Italian: “borse a tema vincolato”) and apply for those you are interested in as well.
+Prospective PhD Students should choose 2 research lines and write their project proposal (required for the next PhD entrance exam) generally based on those lines.
+The next call for the entrance exam is expected to open on April 8th, 2022.
 It is advisable to contact the PIs if you want to know more about their research lines.
+There is also the opportunity to apply for the priority research-bonded grants as well (in Italian: “borse a tema vincolato”), if you are interested in those and feel qualified.

 Fully exploiting them in order to extract knowledge and patterns is still an open challenge, due to the heterogeneity of data and state of the art limitations in machine learning.